wiki-games/wikimark/docs/wikimark.md

 | `[# /Italic/ text]` | <a href="#Italic-text"><i>Italic</i> text</a> |

 It is worth noting that the text of the heading is matched in a case-sensitive matter.
-That is, `[# italic]` is not a valid link to a section named "Italic".
+That is, `[# italic]` is not a valid link for a section named "Italic".

 ### Link definitions

 A link which is used somewhere in the document may be given a definition at some other place in that document.
-This is done by putting the name of the link (in square brackets) on a separate line, followed by a colon, and then followed by the link's intended target:
+This is done by putting the name of the link in square brackets on a separate line, followed by a colon, and then followed by the link's intended target:

 ```wikimark